2017 Grand Cercle tasting at La Dauphine. Self-service!

-Thanks to the very kind Veronique Corporandy, winemaker and cellarmaster at Soutard, I had the possibility to taste 9 vintages of this property and learn about it.
+Thanks to the very kind Veronique Corporandy, winemaker and cellarmaster at Soutard, I could taste and learn about nine vintages of this property.
 2017-6-5-4-3-2-1-0 and 1985.
-Profile of Soutard has already been published here on the website.
+The profile of Soutard has already been published here on the website.

 Closely after and worth attention - Barde Haut, Fonplegade, Fonroque, La Dominique, Le Carre, Mangot Todeshini, Rocheyron, Quintus, Sansonnet and Trottevieille.

 Magnificent view from Barde Haut towards Tour St. Christophe in Saint Emilion

-At Quintus, the manager, M. Capdemourlin prepared a tasting of Grand Vin in vintages 2017, 2016, 2015 and 2014 and also second wine, Dragon de Quintus in the same vintages.
-This property enjoys a magnificent placement on the top of the hill, about one-one and half a kilometre from Angelus.
+At Quintus, the manager, M. Capdemourlin, prepared a tasting of Grand Vin in vintages 2017, 2016, 2015, and 2014 and also second wine, Dragon de Quintus, in the same vintages.
+This property enjoys a magnificent placement on the top of the hill, about one and a half kilometers from Angelus.